IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 As a data scientist focusing on developing data products, you naturally want your work to reach its target audience.
-Suppose, however, that your company does not have a dedicated engineering team for productionazing data-science code.
+Suppose, however, that your company does not have a dedicated engineering team for productizing data-science code.
 One solution is to seek help in other teams, which are surely busy with their own endeavors, and spend months waiting.
 Alternatively, you could take the initiative and do it yourself.
 In this article, we take the initiative and